 When you’re in the business of identifying and solving problems, a keen eye for detail and strong observational skills come in handy.
 Introverts are great at observing the world around them through an unbiased lens and finding meaning in what they see.
 Without letting their “gut feeling” get in the way.

-A recent social psychology study by researchers at Yale found, that with their heightened self-awareness, introverts are less prone to cognitive and motivational biases than their extraverted counterparts.
+A recent social psychology study by researchers at Yale found, that with their heightened self-awareness, introverts are less prone to cognitive and motivational biases than their extroverted counterparts.
 As a result, introverts are exceptionally skilled at observing the world around them as it is and identifying and interpreting changes in our society.
 The researchers concluded that introverts would make ‘excellent amateur social psychologists.’

 This ability to make unbiased observations and pick up on subtle trends is a big asset for product managers.
 Use it to your benefit when scoping out new opportunities, analyzing user behaviors, and working on market validation.
 Furthermore, awareness of where cognitive biases lurk is another asset to leverage.
-After all, product decisions are no place for gut feel or emotional decisions.
+After all, product decisions are no place for the gut feel or emotional decisions.

 Being an Excellent Listener

 It’s rare to see an introvert dominating a discussion.
 Rather than driving a conversation with their own opinions and ideas, introverts tend to sit back and let others drive the conversation.
 They listen intently, occasionally speaking up to ask meaningful questions or to share thoughtful insight.
 While people on the introverted side of the spectrum may catch flack for this trait, it’s actually a good thing sometimes.
-In fact, studies show that introverts are significantly more likely to be open to hearing and considering the ideas of others than their extraverted counterparts.
+In fact, studies show that introverts are significantly more likely to be open to hearing and considering the ideas of others than their extroverted counterparts.

-In a product management context, this type of behavior helps introverts not only understand the people around them incredibly well, but also remain open to new ideas and new ways of solving problems.
+In a product management context, this type of behavior helps introverts not only understand the people around them incredibly well but also remain open to new ideas and new ways of solving problems.
 Introverts can be incredibly effective interviewers due to this trait and will find it easy to get people to open up to them.

 And because they’re such great listeners, introverts make the people around them feel that their thoughts and opinions have been heard and are truly valued.
-This is a big bonus when it comes time to get buy in on your product strategy because everyone feels that they’ve contributed and truly had a say.
+This is a big bonus when it comes time to get buy-in on your product strategy because everyone feels that they’ve contributed and truly had a say.